Carbs: Why do people think they’re bad?

 Carbohydrates.
 What comes to your mind when you read that?
 This nutrient receives an undeservedly negative reputation through no fault of its own.
 They’re so misunderstood.

 Blame it on the carb—it’s easy to because of the abundance in our food supply.
 Back in the 80s—the low-fat era—there was a push to get fat out of the diet.
 However if something is removed, something has to replace it, right?
-As fat intake went down, carb intake—especially refined carbohydrates and sugar went up.
+As fat intake went down in food products, carb intake—especially refined carbohydrates and sugar went up.

 Fat serves a purpose, a useful purpose!
 It provides flavor, texture, mouthfeel, etc.